-- A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the right front passenger.
+- A frontal airbag for the driver. - A frontal airbag for the right front passenger. - A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the right front passenger.

 All of the airbags in the vehicle will have the word AIRBAG embossed in the trim or on an attached label near the deployment opening.